July 08 - July 15, 2017

 Try our one-day pass for first-time attendees (valid for any single day): $75

-Symposium commuter participants who prefer to stay at the local hotel, Nassau Inn, will receive a discounted nighly rate ($145/night) if citing the "Golandsky Institute" and Booking ID 21303.
-Call the Reservation Department at 1-800 (862)-7728 or visit their website.
-Booking must be made by June 6, 2016.
+Symposium commuter participants who prefer to stay at the local hotel, Nassau Inn, may call the Reservation Department at 1-800 (862)-7728 or visit their website.

 By registering for the Symposium, participants grant permission to the Golandsky Institute to use any photograph or video containing their likeness.
 Such images may be used for promotional, news, research, or educational purposes.